Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

 A tidally perturbed star deviates from its equilibrium configuration and the induced displacement can be viewed as a collective excitation of eigenmodes that describe stellar oscillation.
 In this picture, computing the time-dependent tidal deformation is equivalent to modeling the amplitudes of eigenmodes throughout inspirals.
 At the lowest order in hydrodynamics, the motion of the eigenmodes is linearly driven.
 The effect of linearly excited modes on GW phases is dominated by fundamental oscillation~($f$-) modes, which describe the large-scale, nearly adiabatic response of stars to tidal forces.
 At the lower-frequency regime of the eigenmode spectrum where gravity~($g$-) modes lie, dynamical effects can become significant when modeling the mode amplitude.
 During the inspiral, the tidal forcing frequency evolves and crosses the natural frequencies of the spectrum of $g$-modes, which leads to their resonant excitation~\cite{Lai:94c, Yu:17a, Yu:17b, Kuan:21, Kuan:21b} in the linear tide theory.
 However, the impact of resonantly excited $g$-modes on the gravitational waveform is small compared to the $f$-mode's contribution \cite{Lai:94c,Yu:17b}.

 Beyond the linear tide, eigenmodes are also driven by the coupling between themselves and nonlinear tidal forcing \cite{VanHoolst:94, Schenk:02}.
-Such nonlinear hydrodynamic interactions lead to additional complexity in the evolution of modes, hence the GW signal; Ref.~\cite{Yu:23a} found that nonlinearly driven $f$-modes can lead to a cumulative phase correction of $\mathcal{O}(1)$~radian near the BNS merger on top of the dephasing due to linearly excited $f$-modes.
+Such nonlinear hydrodynamic interactions lead to additional complexity in the evolution of modes, hence the GW signal; Yu \emph{et al.}~\cite{Yu:23a} found that nonlinearly driven $f$-modes can lead to a cumulative phase correction of $\mathcal{O}(1)$~radian near the BNS merger on top of the dephasing due to linearly excited $f$-modes.

 In this Letter, we investigate the dynamics of lowest-order $g$-modes accounting for nonlinearity.
-We find that the nonlinear interactions make the oscillations anharmonic~(i.e., causes energy-dependent shifts in mode frequencies \cite{Landau:82, Yu:21, Yu:23a}), which results in a distinctive evolution of $g$-modes compared to the linearly driven case.
+We find that the nonlinear interactions make the oscillations anharmonic~(\emph{i.e.}, causes energy-dependent shifts in mode frequencies \cite{Landau:82, Yu:21, Yu:23a}), which results in a distinctive evolution of $g$-modes compared to the linearly driven case.
 In the linear picture, a $g$-mode only significantly interacts with the orbit momentarily around its resonance, but if we account for the anharmonicity associated with nonlinear evolution, the mode can be locked in a near-resonant state and stay coupled with the orbit for an extended portion of the inspiral.
 We present a simple model to describe the resulting behavior of $g$-modes and discuss its impact on GW phases.

 \emph{Formalism.}---Let $\bm{\chi}(\mbf{x},t)$ denote the Lagrangian displacement of the perturbed fluid at location $\mbf{x}$ in a neutron star and time $t$.
 We can decompose the displacement into eigenmodes $\bm{\chi}(\mbf{x},t)=\sum_a \chi_a(t) \bm{\xi}_a(\mbf{x})$, where $\chi_a$ and $\bm{\xi}_a$ are the amplitude and spatial eigenfunction of a mode $a$ (this is a configuration space decomposition; it is also possible to do it in phase space~\cite{Schenk:02}).
 The eigenmodes obey orthogonality relations; we use the following normalization,